European-Unified-ID/EUID-docs/docs/guides/integration-javascript.md

 The JavaScript SDK manages generating, refreshing, and storing the EUID token, but it does not manage passing the token to the bid stream.

 You can pass the token into the bid stream using any option you choose&#8212;for example, Prebid.js.
-For some suggestions, see [Pass the EUID Token Into the Bid Stream](integration-options-publisher-web.md#pass-the-euid-token-into-the-bid-stream) in the *Web Integration Overview*.
+For some suggestions, see [Pass the Token Into the Bid Stream](integration-options-publisher-web.md#pass-the-token-into-the-bid-stream) in the *Web Integration Overview*.

 ## JavaScript Integration Overview: High-Level Steps